rbb/TeenyRogue/README.md

       - Maybe add a half tile frame?
    - Change sprites when they are stunned
 - Features
-   - Use 'p' key to print current game state?
+   o Use 'p' key to print current game state?
    - Implement "Bomba" (ballistic monsters) firing.
    * 'E' When no monsters goes to ladder
    - Daggers should be 3, and show count in equipment status